-Search Video Library (111 Assets Found)
+Search Video Library for: Workplace Safety

 This program describes the effect of noise on hearing and provides information concerning the different types of personal hearing protection and their proper use.
 The different aspects of the company’s hearing conservation program are detailed including noise monitoring procedures, controlling noise exposure, audiometric testing, training and record-keeping.

 OSHA has expanded the Hazard Communication or Right-To-Know Standard beyond the manufacturing and chemical industries to cover employees who work with chemicals at non-manufacturing organizations.
 This program is designed to instruct workers about the chemicals they work with, what precautions to take to avoid injury and what to do if accidents occur

 The program explains how the Material Safety Data Sheet (MSDS) information provides the answers to critical questions in an emergency.

 This program teaches your employees about the most common violations which OSHA cites—and how to avoid them.

 The original version of this best-seller, now in five languages.
 This program is based on the work of W.H.
 Heinrich and his famous "Heinrich Triangle."
 It demonstrates that a serious or fatal accident can emerge randomly from seemingly routine unsafe situations and unsafe acts.

 This is an engaging video with an emphasis on computer monitors.
 An amusing "screen saver" named Bill takes control of the situation and teaches everyone all he knows about proper monitor set-up and other office issues such as material handling.

 This program focuses on the personal responsibility of the operator and stresses the joint efforts of both employer and employee to ensure safe operation of the forklift truck.